Organisational Overview / Our most material issues

 These credentials are important to maintain a

-Limited.
-The “once empowered, always empowered” principle allows the
+The "once empowered, always empowered" principle allows the Company to

-company to benefit from continued recognition of black ownership.
-The
+benefit from continued recognition of black ownership.
+The empowerment

 Safety, health and wellbeing of Merafe's employees and the Venture's employees and contractors